 - Release the wheelchair brakes.

 - Make sure the power is turned off.

 - Disengage the gears and push the wheelchair onto the lift, facing away from the bus.

 - Reengage the gears.

 - Lock the brakes.

 - Lower the lift while maintaining a secure hold on the wheelchair.

 - Turn the power on.

 - Release the wheelchair brake and safely guide the wheelchair off the lift.

-- Raise and stow the lift.
+- · Raise and stow the lift.

 - Close and secure the lift door.

 For instructions on securing a wheelchair inside the bus, speak to your supervisor and/or driver trainer.
-Additional information may be found at http://www.travelsafer.org/RideSafe_Web.pdf.